What is this program?

 Since it came bundled together with something that you are using, we do not recommend you remove VulkanRT.
 It’s perfectly safe and there is no reason to not keep it.
 However, just as a precaution, we should warn you that some malware does disguise itself as a legitimate program in order to avoid detection.
 It’s unlikely to happen in this case, but it’s still something you should be aware of.
 If you have anti-malware software and it’s warning you about VulkanRT being malicious, it’s worth checking it out.
 However, do not uninstall VulkanRT with anti-malware before you check that it’s actually malicious.
 If the detected file is in Programs Files (x86) and is under the name VulkanRT, it’s safe and the warning can be ignored.
 However, if you notice that instead of VulkanRT, it’s VulcanRT or something similar, your anti-malware software may be on to something and you should consider removing the file.

-Download Removal Toolto remove VulkanRTUse our recommended removal tool to uninstall VulkanRT.
+Download Removal Toolto scan for VulkanRTUse our recommended removal tool to scan for VulkanRT.
 Trial version of WiperSoft provides detection of computer threats like VulkanRT and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...